mskry/dotfiles/README.md

 5. Move Docker root directory (optional):
    You might want to move Docker root to a different volume to save the system disk space

-   In this example I moved Docker root directory to the `/home`, in my case it is mounted to a separate volume:
+   I moved Docker root directory to the `/home`, in my case it is mounted to a separate volume:

 ```bash
 # Stop Docker services